cosmobrain0/file-explorer/README.md

   for interpreting
 - [x] `impl From<Vec<String>> for DrawData`
 - [x] `impl From<Vec<StyledContent>> for DrawData`
-- [ ] Allow draw data to store data with different styles on the same line
+- [-] Allow draw data to store data with different styles on the same line
+  > decided to scrap this idea because it's too much effort and I don't see enough benefit right now
 - [x] figure out redrawing: borders must be redrawn when selection changes